 In April of 2021, Chloé Zhao made history as the first woman of color to win the Oscar for best director in the 93-year history of the Academy Awards.
 She was the second woman ever to achieve this honor.

-Our mission is to celebrate and support the fair representation of women in film.
-We showcase films with a strong female presence, women at the helm, stories that depict women in a positive light and which display diversity of worldview, background and experience.
+At NWFFest, our mission is to celebrate and support the fair representation of women in film.
+We showcase films with a strong and diverse female presence, women at the helm, and stories which depict a variety of worldview, background and experience.

-Our programming does include films which are not directed by women, but they must feature strong female characters or subjects.
-Representation in front of the camera is important too.
-Think of the last movie you’ve seen.
+Our programming does include films not directed by women, but they must feature compelling, complex female characters or subjects (positive representation).
+Think of the tried and true Bechdel Test.
+What was the last movie you’ve seen?
 With any luck, it may have featured one or two strong female leads (super heroes not required).
-But did the film pass the Bechdel Test?
-This test asks whether a work of fiction:
+But to pass the test, a work of fiction must have:

-Incredibly, very few films can pass this simple test!
+As we now know, incredibly, very few films can pass this simple test.
 Most of us have grown up in a society where this imbalance is the historical norm, and we are desensitized to it.
 This discrimination is deep-seated and systemic, especially for women of color and the LGBTQ+ community.

 We believe that change begins by awareness.
 At NWFFest we come together each year to be entertained, inspired and enlightened by some of the most talented and creative women in the world.